minetest/dev.luanti.org/content/database-backends.md

 ---

 # Database backends
 Luanti uses a database system for certain world data where the backend that stores the data can be switched out depending on the use cases needed.
-This page lists all databases used and the backends that can be used with them.
+This page lists all databases and the backends that can be used with them.

 ## Databases